The Art of Story Telling

-The classroom activities fostered an inter-generational dialogue with elders from the community who are the stewards of important stories, traditions and knowledge surrounding the existence of water, earth-based and coastal living.
+The classroom activities foster an inter-generational dialogue with elders from the community who are the stewards of important stories, traditions and knowledge surrounding the existence of water, earth-based and coastal living.

 Fueling this artistic module is the conviction that such intergenerational exchanges are fundamental to the health of a community which fosters young talent.
 The module’s workshops helped the residency’s young scholars translate their growing experience, expertise, into a new generation of stories.
 The module culminated in an evening of intergenerational storytelling around the theme of water, albeit tears.
 The greatest benefit to the participants was that the program provided youth an opportunity to find their voice and strength to present orally with conviction.
 This task required the correct environment and support system.
 Surpassing the feeling of vulnerability or shame, youth moved into a realm of strength and confidence.

-Stan Rodriguez introduced the coastal tribal games during our workshops held on the beach.
+2017 Stan Rodriguez continues working with ITY and introduced the coastal tribal games during our workshops held on the beach.
 Stories, songs and language came with the introduction of various games.
 Note that it is rare in La Jolla, or San Diego for that matter, to have cultural gatherings on the ancestral coastal beach villages sites which are now populated, and somewhat segregated, by multi-million dollar homes and the university.
 See more of Stan Rodriguez class.

 The final presentations echoed this, as 4 master women teachers each with over 35 years of teaching, participated, witnessed, the presentations.
 “The youth told their story.
 They told the hardest story.
 Their life is real, our time is real, the youth feel for real” stated Communication Professor Dr. Olga Vasquez.
 Many do not put faces to the statistics which face Native community.
 To hear their story, articulated with strength was a relief not only to them, but forged a path of reconciliation, and step in the right direction on the sacred/university land we gathered on.